Ghadah-Alkhayat/No-show-appointments-data-analysis-project-/README.md

     3- Scholarship: indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.

  ## analysis
-In this report, I will invistigate what factors are important for us to know in order to predict if a patient will show up for their scheduled appointment.
-Especially, I will explore the relationship between the scholarship and no-show.
-Also, I will look into patient's age and health condition to see if they have effect on no-show.
-Finally, I will check if receiving SMS-reminders would make patient show-up"
+In this project, I invistigated what factors are important for us to know in order to predict if a patient will show up for their scheduled appointment.
+Especially, I explored the relationship between the scholarship and no-show.
+Also, I looked into patient's age and health condition to see if they have effect on no-show.
+Finally, I checked if receiving SMS-reminders would make patient show-up.

 ## used language
-Python
+Python: pandas, numpy and matplotlib.pyplot